kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ## Conclusion

-In summary, following these best practices can help ensure that your JWTs are secure and can be trusted.
-It's important to properly validate algorithms, use strong keys, verify public keys, and use HTTPS to transmit JWTs.
-It's also a good idea to regularly review and update your JWT issuance process to stay up-to-date with the latest security practices.
+Following these best practices can help ensure that your JWTs are secure and can be trusted.
+Remember to properly validate algorithms, use strong keys, verify public keys, and use HTTPS to transmit JWTs.
+Regularly review and update your JWT issuance process to stay up-to-date with the latest security practices.
 By following these guidelines, you can help protect against potential vulnerabilities and ensure the security of your JWTs.

 I hope you will find this blog post helpful, and please don't hesitate to reach out to us if you have any questions or comments.